 How to get there

-Most visitors arrive from Chiang Rai or Chiang Mai with an organized tour, otherwise rent a car or minivan with a driver through local travel agency.
+Most visitors arrive from Chiang Rai or Chiang Mai with an organized tour, otherwise, rent a car or minivan with a driver through a local travel agency.

 By Air and Bus